Egyptian nationality law: Post-independence (1922–1958)

-Pan-Arabic period (1958–1971)
+Pan-Arab period (1958–1971)

 On 1 February 1958, Egyptian President Gamal Abdel Nasser and Syrian President Shukri al-Quwatli announced the formation of the United Arab Republic.
 A referendum held on 21 February in both countries confirmed the creation of the new state.
 Under the Constitution of 1958, anyone who held Syrian or Egyptian nationality was considered a national of the United Arab Republic.
 Weighing the Egyptian Law 391 and Syrian nationality laws of 1953, as amended to 1957, the State Council conferred the nationality of the United Arab Republic upon anyone who had nationality under those statutes.
 Law 82 of 22 June 1958 adopted the same conditions for obtaining nationality as in the 1956 Egyptian statute, substituting nationality of the United Arab Republic for Egyptian nationality throughout the text.
 However, prior to the dissolution of the union on 28 September 1961, Egyptian women married to Syrian men did not lose their nationality and were able to pass their nationality on to their children.
 Syria withdrew from the union, declaring its independence in 1961, but Egypt continued using the name United Arab Republic until 2 September 1971.
 The Nationality Law of the United Arab Republic remained in effect except that children born to an Egyptian national and her Syrian husband were not considered to be Egyptian after 1961.